Stregsystem TUI Written in gnuCOBOL

 Documentation

-Sometimes you might stumble upon a blog or website with some example code or documentation, but discover that it is for another flavour or implementation of COBOL.
+One thing they have in common is that they come in various formats, and you really have to hunt for information.
+Sometimes you might stumble upon a blog or website with some example code or documentation, only to discover that it is for another flavour or implementation of COBOL.

 Unimplemented Functions!

+Apropos differing versions of COBOL, a function implemented in one might be proprietary and unimplemented in another.
 This was discovered with something like JSON-PARSE, being unimplemented in gnuCOBOL, or there apparently existing a TCP or HTTP library of some sort for the IBM mainframe implementation, which I could not use.

 Libraries

 I tried and failed to understand libraries, apart from being able to import a repository of intrinsic functions.
+To be honest, I didn't try to look that hard either.

 Self-imposed Limitations